eurostat/searoute/README.md

 ## Some additional information

 The shortest maritime routes are computed from a network of lines covering the seas and following some of the most frequent martitime routes.
-The global mesh is based on the *Oak Ridge National Labs CTA Transportation Network Group, Global Shipping Lane Network, World, 2000* (retrieved from [geocommons.com](http://geocommons.com/datasets?id=25) or [github](https://github.com/geoiq/gc_data/blob/master/datasets/25.geojson)), enriched with some additional lines around the European coasts based on [AIS data](https://en.wikipedia.org/wiki/Automatic_identification_system).
+This maritime network is based on the *Oak Ridge National Labs CTA Transportation Network Group, Global Shipping Lane Network, World, 2000* (retrieved from [geocommons.com](http://geocommons.com/datasets?id=25) or [github](https://github.com/geoiq/gc_data/blob/master/datasets/25.geojson)), enriched with some additional lines around the European coasts based on [AIS data](https://en.wikipedia.org/wiki/Automatic_identification_system).
 Simplified versions of this network have been produced for different resolutions (5km, 10km, 20km, 50km, 100km) based on a shrinking of too short edges and a removal of similar edges.

 [![Maritime network overview](doc/img/marnet_overview_.png)](doc/img/marnet_overview.png)

+The shortest maritime routes are computed from this network using the [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) implemented in the wonderful [GeoTools](https://geotools.org/) library.

+## Support and contribution

+Feel free to [ask support](https://github.com/eurostat/searoute/issues/new), fork the project or simply star it (it's always a pleasure).
+If anyone feels like helping fixing the existing issues, you are welcome !